 Use the change ip-codec-set command to define a list of codecs to use for calls between the enterprise and the service provider.
 For the compliance test, ip-codec-set 2 was used for this purpose.
 Enter the corresponding codec in the Audio Codec column of the table.
-CenturyLink supports audio codecs G.711MU and G.729.
+Frontier Communications supports audio codecs G.711MU and G.729.

-On Page 2, set the Fax Mode to t.38-standard and ECM to y.
+On Page 2, set the Fax Mode to t.38-G711-fallback, ECM to y and FB-Timer set to 4